TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/1-Creating-an-extension-with-the-kickstarter.rst

 click on *Save* the extension is saved and all files are generated.

 The extension can be installed with the extension manager now, and can be added to a page in the TYPO3 frontend.
-If you call this page, you will see that automagically a list, a single and a edit view for editing of news entries are generated - this is the dynamic Scaffolding.
+If you call this page, you will see that automatically a list, a single and a edit view for editing of news entries are generated - this is the dynamic Scaffolding.
 To change this to explicit templates the sub module *Convert Dynamic to Static Scaffolding* can be used.

-Now you have implementd a simple extension with the kickstarter and can further enhance it.
+Now you have implemented a simple extension with the kickstarter and can further enhance it.

 The extbase kickstarter resides - like said at the beginning - heavy in the development stage.
-At the moment there are plans of the development team to use a standarized description language for the emerging models.
+At the moment there are plans of the development team to use a standardized description language for the emerging models.
 Also the team around the kickstarter will try to implement functions to edit existing extensions.